vinaya-class/vinaya-class.github.io/src/13-money.md

 the money next to the bhikkhu.

 If someone drops money into a bhikkhu's bowl against his protest, he may ask someone to remove it without an offence.
+The offence is incurred when he start walking away with it.

 The term 'gold or silver' includes the materials, and whatever is used as currency.